Muslim nations slam India over insulting remarks about Islam

 Later, Saudi Arabia and Iran also lodged complaints with India, and the Jeddha-based Organization of Islamic Cooperation said the remarks came in a “context of intensifying hatred and abuse toward Islam in India and systematic practices against Muslims.”

-New Delhi has made no comment so far over the protests lodged by Arab nations, but the Foreign Ministry on Monday rejected the comments by the OIC as “unwarranted” and “narrow-minded.”
-On Sunday, India’s embassies in Qatar and Doha released a statement saying the views expressed against the Prophet Muhammad and Islam were not those of the Indian government and were made by “fringe elements.”
-Both statements said that strong action had already been taken against those who made the derogatory remarks.
+India’s Foreign Ministry on Monday rejected the comments by the OIC as “unwarranted” and “narrow-minded.”
+On Sunday, India’s embassies in Qatar and Kuwait released a statement saying the views expressed about the Prophet Muhammad and Islam were not those of the Indian government and were made by “fringe elements.”
+The statement said that strong action had already been taken against those who made the derogatory remarks.

 The criticism from Muslim countries, however, was severe, indicating that insulting Prophet Muhammad was a red line.

 Qatar’s Foreign Ministry said it expected a public apology from the Indian government, and Kuwait warned that if the comments go unpunished, India would see “an increase of extremism and hatred.”
 The Grand Mufti of Oman described the “obscene rudeness” of Modi’s party toward Islam as a form of “war.”
-And Riyadh said the comments were insulting and called for “respect for beliefs and religions.”
+Riyadh said the comments were insulting and called for “respect for beliefs and religions.”
+And Egypt’s Al-Azhar Mosque, the Sunni world’s foremost institution of religious learning, described the remarks as “real terrorism (that) can plunge the entire world into severe crises and deadly wars.”

 The remarks made by Sharma during a TV program in India and Jindal in a tweet risk damaging India’s ties with Arab nations.

-India maintains strong relations with the wealthy sheikhdoms of Qatar and Kuwait, which rely on millions of migrant workers from India and elsewhere in South Asia to serve their tiny local populations and drive the machinery of daily life.
-India also depends on oil-rich Gulf Arab states to power its energy-thirsty economy.
+India maintains strong relations with Gulf countries, which rely on millions of migrant workers from India and elsewhere in South Asia to serve their tiny local populations and drive the machinery of daily life.
+India also depends on oil-rich Gulf Arab countries, such as Saudi Arabia, to power its energy-thirsty economy.

 The remarks also led to anger in India’s archrival and neighbor, Pakistan, and in Afghanistan.